chengtan9907/ReviewMT/README.md

 ### Model Merge Configuration File

 - The file links here all point to the merge configuration file for the ICLR dataset; Nature's configuration files are found in `configs/nature_merge/`
+- And the mixed version can be found in `configs/mixed_merge/`.

 |   Model   |                      Configuration File                      |
 | :-------: | :----------------------------------------------------------: |